Life on board

 Helping out in port

-As a deckhand you also help out on board the ship after we have arrived at port.
+When you sail on board you also help out after we have arrived at port.
 This includes being part of "open ship", hospitality events, sale of merchandise, and other activities.

 Open ship is when the Götheborg is open to the public.
-During these hours deckhands are positioned around the ship and gangway to help answer questions, tell stories of the previous sailing, and about life on board in general.
+During these hours everyone who have sailed on board are positioned around the ship and gangway to help answer questions, tell stories of the previous sailing, and about life on board in general.
 There will be huge interest, and you will definitely get a lot of curious questions about your experience of sailing the ship and what life on board is like!

 Curious how life on board will be?